-Mascarpone whipped cream is silky, stabilized whipped cream that’s ready to use in minutes!
-Made with only 4 ingredients, this whipped frosting is an elegant topping for cakes, cupcakes, pies, and more.
+Mascarpone whipped cream is a rich and silky, stabilized whipped cream that takes minutes to make with 4 ingredients.
+This flavorful whipped frosting makes a light, creamy topping or filling for cakes, pies, and tiramisu.

 What Makes Mascarpone Whipped Cream So Good?

 - Rich, fluffy, and just a little tangy.
-Mascarpone gives this whipped cream a silky texture and subtle tang that makes it taste almost like a lighter, airier cheesecake topping.
-It’s creamy without feeling heavy and sweet without being overpowering.
+Mascarpone gives this whipped cream a silky texture and complex flavor, with mild, cheesy savoriness.
+It’s less tangy than cream cheese.

 - Great for decorating.
-Mascarpone whipped cream is a kind of stabilized whipped cream that’s perfect for frosting cakes and cupcakes.
-It spreads smoothly, pipes cleanly, and keeps those swirls and dollops looking polished.
+This mascarpone whipped cream is similar to stabilized whipped cream.
+It spreads smoothly, pipes cleanly, and keeps swirls and dollops looking polished.

 - Not overly sweet.
-If classic buttercream feels too sugary, this is the perfect alternative.
-It’s far less sweet than buttercream and pairs perfectly with everything from fruity flavors like lemon blueberry to richer flavors like pumpkin.
-Scroll down to find more pairings for this whipped cream under the “ways to use it” section.
+This recipe is frosting-like without the sweetness of American buttercream.
+It pairs perfectly with everything from fruity desserts like lemon blueberry to richer flavors like pumpkin.
+Scroll down to find more pairings for this whipped cream under the Ways to Use It section.

 Ingredient Notes